The Molly Maguires (film): Plot

-He begins work the next day - it is back-breaking work and he is exhausted.
-At the end of the week he joins the long queue for pay.
-He is paid $9.24 however a long list is made of "deductions" including cost of explosives and cost of shovels. $9 is deducted so his pay for the week is 24 cents.
+He begins work the next day—it is back-breaking work and he is exhausted.
+At the end of the week, he joins the long queue for pay.
+He is paid $9.24, however a long list is made of "deductions" including cost of explosives and cost of shovels. $9 is deducted, so his pay for the week is 24 cents.

-In church the priest condemns "last night's actions" by the Molly Maguires - beating a watchman and flooding a mine.
+In church, the local priest condemns "last night's actions" by the Molly Maguires—beating a watchman and flooding a mine.
 James attends church with Mary.

 Kehoe confronts James in the pit the next day and asks why he is there.
-A fake accident is organised where Kehoe rescues James from a huge avalanche of coal.
+A fake accident is organized where Kehoe rescues James from a huge avalanche of coal.
 James then gives a false confession saying he is there to avoid the law as he is a forger, and he is in hiding.
-He also says he killed a man in Buffalo, New York over a woman.
+He also says he killed a man in Buffalo, New York, over a woman.
 Kehoe discusses "McKenna" with his wife and then with other miners.
 They do suspect that he is a spy.

 After a violent football match with a rival pit, Dougherty gets in a fight with one of the rivals and is beaten up by the police.
-James is asked to take a revenge action and breaks a policeman's jaw (we do not see this).
+James is asked to take a revenge action and breaks a policeman's jaw.
 The captain chastises James but he said he had to make it look real (quoting the captain regarding his earlier attack in the bar).

-Kehoe and the four other ringleaders appear at the Raines house and usher old Mr Raines away.
+Kehoe and the four other ringleaders appear at the Raines house and usher old Mr. Raines away.
 They ask James to kneel and they make the sign of the cross.
-He thinks he is going to die but instead they make him a member of the Ancient Order of Hibernian.
-Mary chides him for joining but the next day they take a train trip to the city and go shopping.
-While Mary is looking at hats he has a rendezvous with the captain and gets payment for giving the names of the ringleaders.
+He thinks he is going to be killed but instead they make him a member of the Ancient Order of Hibernians.
+Mary chides him for joining, but the next day they take a train trip to the city and go shopping.
+While Mary is looking at hats, he has a rendezvous with the captain and gets payment for giving the names of the ringleaders.